 My working day finishes depending on what I am working on really.
-Our clients are owner managers so their working life never stops - which means we have to reflect that in our service to them.
+Our clients are owner managers so their working life never stops n Connect with Emily

+- which means we have to reflect that in our service to them.
 I love my job, so to me it will never be 9-5, but this allows me to have flexibility in other parts of my life as well.
-A work/life balance is very important - but if you can two bring the two together it makes life
+A work/life balance is very important - but if you can two bring the two together it makes life and work easier.